-When servicing or replacing components that are in direct contact with boiler water, be certain that:
+When servicing or replacing components that are in direct contact with the boiler water, be certain that:

 - There is no pressure in the boiler.
 (Pull the release on the relief valve.
-Do not depend on the pressure gauge reading.
+Do not rely on the pressure gauge reading.

 - The boiler water is not hot.

-- The electrical power is disconnected.
+- The electrical power is off.

-DO NOT USE THIS BOILER IF ANY PART HAS BEEN SUBMERGED IN WATER.
+DO NOT USE THIS APPLIANCE IF ANY PART HAS BEEN SUBMERGED IN WATER.
 Immediately call a qualified service technician.
-The boiler MUST BE replaced if it has been submerged.
-Attempting to operate a boiler that has been submerged could create numerous harmful conditions, such as a potential gas leakage causing a fire and/or explosion, or the release of mold, bacteria, or other harmful particulates into the air.
-Operating a previously submerged boiler could result in property damage, severe personal injury, or death.
+The appliance MUST BE replaced if it has been submerged.
+Attempting to operate an appliance that has been submerged could create numerous harmful conditions, such as a potential gas leakage causing a fire and/or explosion, or the release of mold, bacteria, or other harmful particulates into the air.
+Operating a previously submerged appliance could result in property damage, severe personal injury, or death.

-NOTE: Boiler damage due to flood or submersion is considered an Act of God, and IS NOT covered under product warranty.
+NOTE: Appliance damage due to flood or submersion is considered an Act of God, and IS NOT covered under product warranty.

-Observe the position of each wire and label before removing.
+This appliance has wire function labels on all internal wiring.
+Observe the position of each wire before removing it.
 Wiring errors may cause improper and dangerous operation.
-Verify proper operation after servicing.
+Verify operation after servicing.